Guide to finding patents, based on the collections of the State Library of Victoria

 (d) the nature of the invention (e.g. sheep shears)

-Step 3 – or, determine the geographic location and date, by ‘number searching’ online indexes
+Or you can determine the geographic location and date, by ‘number searching’ online indexes.

 Step 4 - retrieve patent from relevant collection (print or online)